MileHacker Logo

 Sea Arrivals

 Sea transportation is less common for international tourist arrivals in Jakarta.
-Domestic ferries connect Jakarta's port (Tanjung Priok) to other isles, mainly for cargo and local passengers.
+Domestic ferries connect Jakarta's port (Tanjung Priok) to other islands, mainly for cargo and local passengers.
 Tanjung Priok Port occasionally receives international cruise ships, but it is not a major cruise hub for tourist embarkation or disembarkation.

 Port Information